MallocArray/airgradient_esphome/README.md

 > Note: by default ESPHome only syncs remote repositories that the packages are referencing once per day, so if changes are made to the repository, you may not get the updated config for up to 1 day after it is published.
 You can remove the contents of the folder config/.esphome/packages to force it to update sooner

-> Note: setting `add_mac_suffix: "true"` allows for multiple devices on your network at the same time and report as unique entries even if your `name:` field is duplicated, but it can cause ESPHome to not detect devices as Online after installing, since ESPHome is looking for only the `devicename:` field and the actual device name has the MAC address added to the end
+> Note: setting `add_mac_suffix: "true"` allows for multiple devices on your network at the same time and report as unique entries even if your `name:` field is duplicated, but it can cause ESPHome to not detect devices as Online after installing, since ESPHome is looking for only the `name:` field and the actual device name has the MAC address added to the end
 >
-> One way to resolve this is to change `add_mac_suffix: "false"` so the devicename will match exactly.
+> One way to resolve this is to change `add_mac_suffix: "false"` so the device name will match exactly.
 If you have multiple devices, make sure to change the `name: `field to be unique for each device
 >
 > Another alternative is to add a static IP to the wifi configuration and configure ESPHome to ping the device by IP instead of hostname
 >